 There's nothing in the world like a Japanese mountain descent, the way the roads arc and roll with the landscape, like some ancient artist's immortal brushstroke.Bicycling Magazine

 The daily distances range from 25-50+ km (16-31 mi.) with longer options on several days.
-Most rides have several climbs of 2-4 km, some gradual and some steep, but the e-bikes mean you only have to pedal as hard as you want!
-The routes have very little traffic, as we often travel on roads not frequented by the local population.
+Most rides have several climbs of 2-4 km, some gradual and some steep, but the B&R van will be there should you need a little boost.
+The routes have very little traffic as we often travel on roads not frequented by the local population.
 Road quality is excellent.
-Of our trips outside Europe, this one offers some of the purest and most beautiful biking.
+Of our trips outside Europe, this one offers some of the purest and most beautiful biking—all made easy by your e-bike.

 What’s included?
 Everything you need.
 Plus everything you’d